 Mary P. Oenslager Scholastic Achievement Award: Must be visually impaired - legally blind.
 Registered as a Learning Ally member for one year.
 3.0+ GPA.
 For senior, master's or doctoral study.
 Demonstrate high academic achievement, leadership and service orientation.
 Learning Ally.
-Due 30 Jun 2018.
+Due 30 November 2020.

 William and Dorothy Ferrell Scholarship: Must be legally blind - vision of 20/200 or less in best eye or 20 degrees or less in visual field.
 Must study in college and be in the field of services for the blind or visually impaired.
+Due August 2020.

 DEAFNESS AND HEARING IMPAIRMENT

 TPA Scholarship Trust for the Deaf and Near Deaf: Must suffer from deafness or hearing impairment.
 Must need financial assistance in obtaining mechanical devices, treatment or specialized education.
-Due Quarterly: Mar 31, Jun 30, Sep 30, and Dec 31.
+Due Quarterly: March 31st, June 30th, September 30th, and December 31st.

 EMOTIONAL AND MENTAL DISABILITIES